The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

 In Fig.~\ref{fcncProj} the different expected limits on various FCNC top quark couplings from the LHeC are summarised, and compared to results from the LHC and the HL-LHC.
-This clearly shows the competitiveness of the LHeC results, and documents the complementarity of the results gained at different colliders.
+This documents the competitiveness of the LHeC results, and clearly shows the complementarity of the results gained at different colliders.